cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Also, Francesca Palombini and Joe volunteered to chair the WG when it was created, providing the framework for generating and processing this feedback; with Barry Leiba having taken over from Joe since.
+Chris Lonvick and Ines Robles provided additional reviews during IESG processing, and Alexey Melnikov steered the process as the responsible area director.

-The CDDL tool was written by Carsten Bormann, building on previous work by Troy Heninger and Tom Lord.
+The CDDL tool reported on in {{tool}} was written by Carsten Bormann, building on previous work by Troy Heninger and Tom Lord.

 <!--  LocalWords:  representable precedences Arities unary Naur
  -->